Anil-py/Anilk.github.io/README.md

 #### Business task :

-How do annual members and casual riders use Cyclistic bikes differently?
+To undestand how do annual members and casual riders use Cyclistic bikes differently?

 #### Tools used :